 Mayor Villarán's arrangement in advance of the recall referendum was one of those coincidences too convenient to ignore.
 Defeating that vote would cement her control - and the Rutas deal.
 Odebrecht had a successful working formula across Latin America: when in doubt, pay to play.
-Lima Mayor Villarán's arrangement in advance of the recall referendum was one of those coincidences too convenient to ignore....
-Odebrecht had a successful working formula across Latin America: when in doubt, pay to play.

-The pay came quickly, with \$3 million funneled to Villarán s anti-recall campaign.
-Villarán s campaign manager, José Miguel Castro, was the alleged middleman, a shadowy figure greasing the wheels with Brazilian cash.
+The pay came quickly, with \$3 million funneled to Villarán's anti-recall campaign.
+Villarán's campaign manager, José Miguel Castro, was the alleged middleman, a shadowy figure greasing the wheels with Brazilian cash.
 Another Brazilian firm chipped in another million dollars, though the details blur in the haze of accusations.

 By January 2013, with the contract locked in, Villarán defeated the referendum and clung to her seat.
 Arbitrators and an American federal court would later say that insufficient evidence existed to prove that bribes directly swung the award.
 Such arrangements were common custom in Peru.
-Almost a decade later, Lima would elect a new mayor to bulldoze the city s smothering corruption.
+Almost a decade later, Lima would elect a new mayor to bulldoze the city's smothering corruption.